 4.3.
 School Personnel Programs Within Existing Majors: Endorsement and certification programs for teacher education, counselor, administrator, and other school personnel programs which are within existing major degree programs previously approved by the Board may also be established by approval of the institutional Board of Trustees and subsequent review and approval of the State Advisory Council on Teacher Education (SACTE) and the State Board of Education.
 Before submitting institutionally-approved proposals to SACTE, proposals must first be reviewed by the Office of Academic Affairs and other colleges of education at USHE institutions.

 R402-5.Elimination of Instructional Programs: It is the responsibility of institutional Boards of Trustees to approve the elimination of instructional programs.
 Notification shall be provided by each institution to the Office of Academic Affairs when instructional programs are eliminated.
-Notifications will be distributed to the Chief Academic Officers at USHE institutions, and periodically will be placed on the information calendar of the Board of Regents.
+Notifications will be distributed to the Chief Academic Officers at USHE institutions, and periodically will be placed on the information calendar of the Board of Higher Education.

 R402-8.Administrative Changes and Initiatives Requiring Board Consent: Institutions within the System shall be permitted to transfer, restructure, or consolidate existing programs or administrative units, with consent of the Board.
 Name changes of existing programs or administrative units may be made with the approval of the institutional Board of Trustees.
 Institutions should submit notices of consent items to request administrative changes according to the following guidelines: (See R402 for details.)

 R411, Review of Existing Programs